mahmoudimus/xpparser/README.md

 # Building

-Build with Maven:

-  mvn compile
+Build with Maven with `mvn compile` or with Ant with `ant compile`.

 # Running